Market intelligence for international student recruitment from ICEF

 Spain created the “EduBridge” initiative aimed at encouraging students in the US to transfer to Spanish universities.

-Norway invested US$9.6 million to recruit researchers, and has attracted American academics at US institutions including Boston College, Colorado State University, Columbia, NASA, Stanford, and the National Laboratories network.
+Norway invested US$9.6 million to recruit researchers and has attracted American academics at US institutions including Boston College, Colorado State University, Columbia, NASA, Stanford, and the National Laboratories network.
 The first set of researchers have been hired the University of Oslo and the Norwegian University of Science and Technology, and each receives over US$700,000 to pursue their research.

 The EU launched a two-year €500 million (nearly US$600 million) package to attract American experts to relocate to Europe.

-Germany launched the Global Minds Initiative with about €600 million (over US$700,000) in funding to support international researchers to come for both short-term and long-term stays.
+Germany launched the Global Minds Initiative with about €600 million (over US$700,000) to support international researchers to come for both short-term and long-term stays.
 Since its inception in July 2025, it has funded 166 researchers from 25 countries, 16% of whom are American.

 Hong Kong’s Education Bureau promptly contacted local universities to “call on them to take proactive action” when President Trump revoked Harvard University’s ability to host international students on 22 May 2025 (this action has since been paused as Harvard fights back in legal courts).
 The Hong Kong University of Science and Technology was the first to invite Harvard students to transfer their studies to it, setting up “unconditional offers, streamlined admission procedures, and academic support to students.”
 Several other Hong Kong universities followed suit.